rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ## Step Macros

-Trailblazer provides predefined steps to for all kinds of business logic.
+Trailblazer provides predefined steps for all kinds of business logic.

 - `Contract` implements contracts, validation and persisting verified data using the model layer.
 - `Nested`, `Wrap` and `Rescue` are step containers that help with transactional features for a group of steps per operation.